Director, Client Solutions

 We have pioneered the use of document automation in the legal market.
 We discussed with Everton how some of our solutions might assist in areas such as commercial contracts.

-The in-house legal team at Everton quickly realised that by evolving our technology and tailoring it to the specifics of football transfers he could help the team deliver streamlined talent acquisition.
+The in-house legal team at Everton quickly realised that by evolving our technology and tailoring it to the specifics of football transfers they could help the team deliver streamlined talent acquisition.

-It worked with us to develop a form of 'contracts wizard'.
-This was rolled out to the in-house team.
+Everton worked with us to develop a form of 'contracts wizard' which was subsequently rolled out to the in-house team.
 The wizard handles all types of transfer.
 These include loans in and out, purchase and sales, both domestic and international, and player contract renewals.
 The right paperwork will be generated depending on the option selected.